eqqo-official/Melior/README.md

 </p>

 # Melior
-A vanilla+ mod focused on beautification and immersion.
+A vanilla+ mod focused on beautification and immersion for Forge 1.19.2 (with potentially a Fabric port down the road)

 Original mod ideas and choice implementation of existing mods' features, unified into a single place to best imitate the experience of Eqqo's Minecraft world.